 So obviously After is a massive books series with an amazing following.
 Was there any kind of pressure that you felt bringing Steph to life knowing that there are so many fans that are dedicated to the series already?

 There is definitely a certain level of pressure.
 One thing that I kind of empathize with books, is that books are a release from reality.
 So many people use books to escape from reality.
 They create relationships with these characters and I would just hope to live up to the standards that they have created.
-Some kind of support
+Some kind of support system for them.

 What role would you want to play if you weren’t playing Steph?

 I don’t know.
 That’s so hard because I feel one was Steph.
 I feel very related to Tessa in a sense, because I grew up with a single mother and I grew up really sheltered.
 I hadn’t gone to a party until I was well in high school.
 It’s hard for me to say I would play anyone else because I feel like the cast of me for this role really well.

 I feel like all around humans are kind of having an awakening – a spiritual awakening.
 It’s very vulnerable.
 People are more consciously aware and empathetic, than people really ever have been.
 It’s such a millennial type of story.